Moldova eyes blockchain to end child trafficking

 Blockchain could be used to give them paperless identification documents based on biometric data, such as fingerprints or facial scans, which would be impossible to fake, said Yoshiyuki Yamamoto, UNOPS special adviser for blockchain.

-“If we want to set up a reliable identity management system it has to be based on something immutable,” he said by phone from New York ahead of travelling to Chisinau.
+“If we want to set up a reliable identity management system it has to be based on something immutable,” he said by phone from New York ahead of traveling to Chisinau.

-An estimated 40 million people were trapped as slaves last year - mostly women and girls - in forced labour and forced marriages, according to anti-slavery groups.
+An estimated 40 million people were trapped as slaves last year - mostly women and girls - in forced labor and forced marriages, according to anti-slavery groups.

 UNOPS this month announced it had teamed up with the World Identity Network (WIN), a campaign group, and other U.N. agencies to launch a pilot using blockchain to fight the crime.